writethedocs/www/docs/conf/au/2017/news/event-recap-feedback.rst

-Event website: A few people commented that the website content wasn’t clear and needed more information. there was some confusion on usage of terms around lunch and dinner arrangements.
+Event website: A few people commented that the website content wasn’t clear and needed more information.

+Lunch and dinner arrangements: There was some confusion on usage of terms around lunch and dinner arrangements.

 Write the Docs Australia
 ------------------------

 Write the Docs Australia meetups have been successfully running since July 2016 and we have had 13 meetup events so far across Melbourne, Sydney, Brisbane and Adelaide.

 We will continue to organise events across Australia and will love to get you involved, attending, speaking or volunteering at future events.

 You can get in touch with us via australia@writethedocs.org or subscribe for